coumbaya/feta/README.md

 --nameDB or -n: for setting the DB name

-Then, you can init FETA deduction algorithm:
+Then, you can init FETA's deduction algorithm:

---inverseMapping or -i: for enabling inverse mapping in "NestedLoopDetection", necessary for FedX
+--inverseMap or -i: for enabling inverse mapping in "NestedLoopDetection", necessary for FedX

 --sameConcept or -c: enabling "SameConcept/SameAs" and passing endpoints IP Addresses as argument

---setWindowSlice or -ws for setting the maximum temporal distance between first and last subquery, defining DB slice, , by default 1000000 seconds
+--setWinSlice or -ws for setting the maximum temporal distance between first and last subquery, defining DB slice, , by default 1000000 seconds

---setWindowJoin or -wj for setting the maximum joinable window interval gap (Tjoin), by default 1000000 seconds
+--setWinJoin or -wj for setting the maximum joinable window interval gap (Tjoin), by default 1000000 seconds

 # Testing FETA with FedBench query collection traces